SPCA New Zealand

 Become an SPCA inspector

 Inspectors play a vital role in the work of SPCA throughout New Zealand.
-They are at the front line of SPCA’s mission to prevent cruelty to animals, but their role is also so much more than that.
+They are at the front line of SPCA’s mission to prevent cruelty to animals, but their role is so much more than that.

 Do you have what it takes to be an SPCA Inspector?